MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 From there, you can enter your own color hex code for your selected colors.

-Beginning with the September 2017 release of **Power BI Desktop**, the JSON file can be much more elaborate.
-In the JSON file, you only define the formatting that you want to affect, and anything *not* specified in your JSON file simply reverts to the Power BI default settings.
+Starting with the September 2017 release of **Power BI Desktop** the JSON file can be much more elaborate.
+In the JSON file, you define only the formatting that you want to affect, and anything that's *not* specified in your JSON file simply reverts to the Power BI default settings.

 The advantages of creating a JSON file are many.
-For example, you can specify that all charts use a font size of 12, or that certain visuals use a particular font family, or turn off data labels for specific chart types.
+For example, you can specify that all charts use a font size of 12, or that certain visuals use a particular font family.
+Or you can turn off data labels for specific chart types.

-With the ability to use a granular JSON file, you can create a theme file that standardizes your charts and reports, making it easy for your organization reports to be consistent.
+With the ability to use a granular JSON file, you can create a theme file that standardizes your charts and reports, making it easy for your organization's reports to be consistent.

 For information about the format of the detailed JSON file, see the **Report theme JSON file format** section at the end of this article.